alexbloyer/odin-recipes/README.md

 # odin-recipes
-# This is a project to create a basic website for recipes that I enjoy making
+This is a project to create a basic website for recipes that I enjoy making.
+It currently includes a peanut butter and jelly sandwich recipe, a pasta with meat sauce recipe, and a carne asada tacos recipe.
+I hope to continue to build this website into a rich encyclopedia of my favorite meals and dishes.